 The initial cost of the new heat exchanger is estimated at $20,000 to $40,000 per 20kW output, including manufacturing, digging, and setting fees.
 The graph below shows the cost comparison to other systems.
 “Original ground source” on the graph is the system with the new heat exchanger.

 (2) For snow melting systems

-Virtual Harmony evaluates the cost of the new heat exchanger for snow melting systems.
+Virtual Harmony evaluated the cost of the new heat exchanger for snow melting systems.
 The initial and running costs of the system with the new heat exchanger for 20 years is estimated to be less than $1k per 1 m2 of snow melting area.
 The graph below shows the cost comparison with other systems.

-As shown in the graph, the new one is 14.4 times better than existing ones after eight hours under a continuous heat load.
+As shown in the graph, the new one is 14.4 times better than existing ones after eight hours under continuous heat load.